 Healthy Alternative: Descript Fats

-Look for healthy sources of fats that include high levels of omega 3 fatty acids, such as named fish oils (salmon), olive oil, or flaxseed oil.
+Pet owners should look for healthy sources of fats in animal feed that include high levels of omega-3 fatty acids, such as named fish oils (salmon), olive oils, or flaxseed oils.
+Only go with healthy oils.
 Healthier fats to look for include chicken fat and pork fat.

 17. Animal By-Products

-If you want to stick to healthy animal by-products, look for foods that use named animal parts, like heart, liver, or kidney as opposed to unnamed and questionable animal by-products.
+If you want to stick to healthy animal by-products, look for foods that use named animal parts, like heart, liver, or kidney, as opposed to unnamed and questionable animal by-products.

 Healthy Alternative: Choose Meats

 Fibre is about all the nutrition cellulose provides.
 Cellulose is indigestible.
 While fibre is beneficial to digestion, if you and your pet are eating a balanced diet with whole foods – including fruits, veggies, and unrefined grains – you should be getting all the fibre you need.

 Healthy Alternative: Skip It